-Where a donation is being made the relevant member of staff should review what they know about the donor and the proposed payment using the checklist (see Appendix A).
-The completed checklist must be provided to the Bursar who will keep a record of the findings.
+Where a donation is being made the Director of Development or their appointee should review what they know about the donor and the proposed payment using the checklist (see Appendix A).
+The completed checklist must be provided to the Finance Bursar who will keep a record of the findings.

-If, when completing the checklist, the member of staff identifies any "red flags", the member of staff must report the concern to the Bursar immediately.
+If, when completing the checklist, the Director of Development or their appointee identifies any "red flags", the member of staff must report the concern to the Finance Bursar immediately.